 The erosion and sedimentation control plan has been reviewed and approved by the Town Engineer.
-The Board finds the standards of this section have been met.

 E. Traffic.
 The proposed subdivision will not cause unreasonable highway or public road congestion or unsafe conditions with respect to the use of the highways or public roads existing or proposed;